 Sensory Processing Sensitivity in Men (with Bill Allen)

-I had the pleasure of speaking with Bill Allen on the podcast.
-Bill is the author of Confessions of a Sensitive Man, a thoughtful and candid exploration of life as a highly sensitive person (HSP), especially in the context of being male in a culture that doesn’t always know what to do with sensitivity in men.
+I had the pleasure of speaking with Bill Allen in this episode of The Gentle Rebel Podcast.
+Bill is the author of Confessions of a Sensitive Man, in which he shares his insights and experiences as someone with sensory processing sensitivity.
+We chat about the challenges men might face in a culture that doesn’t always know how to understand and nurture male sensitivity.

 Understanding Sensory Processing Sensitivity in Men

-High sensitivity, or sensory processing sensitivity, is a biologically rooted temperament trait observed in more than 100 species, including humans.
-Around 20% of the population is estimated to experience the world through this lens.
+High sensitivity, or sensory processing sensitivity (SPS), is a biologically rooted temperament trait observed in more than 100 other species.
+Around 20-30% of people are estimated to be on the high end of the sensitivity continuum.

 Depth of Processing